dsl-logo

 What is the Help to Buy scheme?

-The Help to Buy scheme is a new national shared equity scheme that will help eligible home buyers buy a property with a deposit of as little as 2%, with the government contributing 30-40% equity towards the purchase.
+The Help to Buy scheme is a national shared equity initiative designed to help eligible home buyers purchase a property with a deposit as low as 2%.
+The government will cover 30–40% of the property price, and in return, it will own a portion of the home.

 Suppose the government owns 30% of your home, and your deposit is 2%; your home loan would only need to cover the remaining 68% of your property’s value.
 In other words, you would have a loan-to-value ratio (LVR) of 68%.
 On a $600,000 home, for instance, this is a loan of $408,000.
 Usually, the maximum LVR allowed is 80% if the borrower is to avoid paying for LMI.